dcunited001/dcunited001.github.io/_posts/2016-04-28-lambda-fu-powerup-lenses-prisms-and-optics-with-swift.md

 And why would I spend so much time on this?
 I was really searching for a means of retaining functionality while ensuring my interface for working with pipelines and the scene graph would be uniform, instead of complicated and highly variadic.
+That's another thing that's magical about functional programming -- **uniform interfaces**.
+Fucking pixie dust.
+I love it.
 I tried several things to achieve this end.
 I thought I could pass in a closure, along with metadata for the tree of nodes I was generating, but this didn't resolve the complexity.
+It was like a shell game where I was shifting the complexity from the interface to the implementation.

 While I found this to be a very useful pattern, actually implementing it to override how XML nodes were generated into Model